How to Clean a Green Pool: Complete Step-by-Step Guide

 Critical Daily Maintenance During SLAM

-Brush your pool walls, steps, and floor thoroughly twice daily using a steel brush for concrete pools or nylon brush for vinyl/fiberglass.
+Brush your pool walls, steps, and floor thoroughly twice daily using a stainless steel brush for concrete pools (if needed for stubborn algae) or nylon brush for vinyl/fiberglass and most concrete pools.
 Brushing dislodges algae from surfaces, allowing chlorine to kill it more effectively.
 Run your filtration system 24/7 during the SLAM process.

 Clean your filter every 2-3 days during SLAM.
 For sand filters, backwash when pressure rises 8-10 psi above clean pressure.
 For cartridge filters, rinse with a hose or replace if severely clogged.
 DE filters should be backwashed and recharged with fresh DE.